-Abigail Lyng, M.S.W, L.M.S.W is a licensed clinical social worker who will be joining the CFSC in late October of 2019.
-She has extensive training and experience working with children, adolescents, young adults and families.
+Abigail Bell, M.S.W, L.M.S.W is a licensed clinical social worker who has extensive training and experience working with children, adolescents, young adults and families.
 Abigail’s clinical experience in homes, schools and community settings enable her to develop and implement effective and strengths-based treatment for the clients she services.

 Abigail has an expansive range of skills to help with a large variety of challenges.
 Areas of specialty include depression, anxiety, trauma, adjustments, ADHD, social skills, and behavioral challenges.
 She utilizes a variety of approaches including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), trauma-focused cognitive behavioral therapy (TFCBT), behavior modification therapy, family therapy, and motivational interviewing (MI).
 Additionally, Abigail has lead Dialectical Behavioral Therapy (DBT) skills groups teaching parent and child multiple effective skills to further learning of how to cope healthily with stress, regulate emotions and improve relationships with others.
 Known for her empathic approach and passion for making a difference in the lives of others, Abigail’s specializes in depression, mood difficulties, trauma, ADHD, anxiety, and changes in families.